©2023 OnPay, Inc.

 An employee who chooses to be paid by direct deposit must fill out a direct deposit authorization form, complete with bank routing numbers and account numbers.
 The form acts as a permission slip for you to deposit the employee’s net pay electronically into their bank account.

 You are required by law to obtain a signed Form I-9 from your employee before employment commences.
+You’ll need to complete Section 2 of the form within three business days of the employee’s first day of employment.
 You should retain the completed form and any supporting documents in your employee’s personnel file.

 You might also want to have new employees acknowledge their receipt of the company handbook, code of conduct, and any other formal policies at this time.
 While the acknowledgment isn’t necessary for payroll calculations, it’s a best practice to have your new employees complete all required company forms at the same time.
 HR software can make it easy to manage all these tasks.